krother/bookcamp_homework/week7-midterm/README.md

 ### Notes

-The deployment with gunicornd does something to the image encoding that distorts the colors.
+The deployment with gunicorn does something to the image encoding that distorts the colors.
 To run the development version, try:

     export FLASK_APP=app.py